redstrate/Rebound/README.md

 This plugin fixes this bug by locking updates to 60 FPS, and is based on [Kirrana's plugin](https://github.com/Kirrana/xivlauncher_physics_plugin/) to be more opinionated with less options.

+### Caveat

+This system was never designed to be locked to 60, so clipping **will happen**.
+If this bothers you (for example, it will easily ruin recordings and certain cutscenes) avoid this plugin.
+Some bones are always updated at the current frame rate, such as hair bangs to alleviate clipping.

 ## Download

 This plugin is currently available in [my personal Dalamud repository](https://github.com/redstrate/DalamudPlugins).